Craigellachie railway station

 Craigellachie railway station served the village of Craigellachie, Moray, Scotland from 1863 to 1968 on the Morayshire Railway and the Strathspey Railway.

 History

 The station opened as Strathspey Junction on 1 July 1863 by the Great North of Scotland Railway.
 It was renamed Craigellachie on 1 June 1864.
 There was a large goods yard to the west.
 The station closed to passengers on 6 May 1968 and to goods traffic on 4 November 1968.

+Accidents

+On 13 April 1907 Newton bridge, to the south of the station, was having its girders replaced.
+A rail-mounted hand-crane lifting one of the girders toppled over.
+Crane and girder fell to the river bed 25ft below.
+Great North of Scotland Railway workers William Riach, George Cormie and Charles Petrie died.
+Charles Noble and George Calder were injured.